manifestonosuke/Home/kanala/README.md

 About the compound, above sample is very simple but for other kanji the original compound has changed or is difficult to remember.
 In this case I add hints to write it after the second |.

-> 敷 （攵｜旉｜一由丶方）

-The ethimology of 敷く is indeed 攵 (ぼくつくり）+ 旉 which is not used any more and has been slighty simplified where one would write in order 一 then 由 and finally 丶 plus 方 below.

 ### Kanji description

 In most of the cases in the parenthesis after kanji there is ( bushu | other part ).
 For the other part I tried to keep other kanji to describe the kanji.
 In above sample 潮 is 水 and 朝.
 It could be further decomposed in 氵龺月 or 氵十日十月 but it is simple enough to recognise and remember the compounds.

+> 敷 （攵｜旉|｜一由丶方）

+The ethymology of 敷く is indeed 攵 (ぼくつくり）+ 旉 which is not used any more and has been slighty simplified where one would write in order 一 then 由 and finally 丶 plus 方 below.
+This part being only hint to write is in 2nd place after a second |. 旉 being the really non bushu part is just after the bush with a single |.

 # Usage